 Paint Your House the Same Color or Go Darker

 Summary: Using the same color or a darker color makes it easier to lay down just one coat.

 You create more work for yourself when you choose to change your exterior house color, and it significantly increases the amount of work when you go lighter.

 With one-coat-painting, old color will still show through in some areas.
 When you paint the same color, though, those thin areas blend in.

 - Don't know the present color?
 Find peeling paint, pull it off, and take it to a paint store.
-They can match it.
-Dedicated... paint stores like Sherwin-Williams and Benjamin Moore tend to do a better job of this than home improvement stores.
+They can match... it.
+Dedicated paint stores tend to do a better job of this than home improvement stores.

 - Want to change your color?
-Then make the next color darker than the present color.
+Then simply make the next color darker than the present color.

 02 of 08

-Summary: Clean house, but don't labor endlessly over this.
+Summary: Clean the house, but don't labor endlessly over this.

 It's hard to imagine a house that does not need to be washed down prior to painting.
 Just run a white t-shirt across the side of your house and witness years or even decades worth of accumulated gray soot and dust.
 Even in the most desperate of painting projects, I still recommend washing down the house.